-► Tighten the fixing screws as per the tightening torque: 2 Nm (1.5 lbf ft)
+▶ Tighten the fixing screws as per the tightening torque: 2 Nm (1.5 lbf ft)

-1. Open the housing cover.
+- 1. Open the housing cover.

-- 2. Remove the display module. - 3.
-Fold open the terminal cover. - 4.
-Setting the write protection (WP) switch on the main electronics module to the ON position enables hardware write protection. - In the Locking status parameter, the Hardware locked option is displayed → 148.
-In addition, on the local display the symbol appears in front of the parameters in the header of the operational display and in the navigation view.
+- 2. Remove the display module.

+- 3. Fold open the terminal cover.

+- 4. Setting the write protection (WP) switch on the main electronics module to the ON position enables hardware write protection.

+- In the Locking status parameter, the Hardware locked option is displayed

+→ 162.
+In addition, on the local display the

+Parameters in the header of the operational display and in the navigation view.

-- 5. Setting the write protection (WP) switch on the main electronics module to the OFF position (factory setting) disables hardware write protection. - ► No option is displayed in the Locking status parameter → Pmin 148.
-On the local display, the Pmin symbol disappears from in front of the parameters in the header of the operational display and in the navigation view.
+- 5. Setting the write protection (WP) switch on the main electronics module to the OFF position (factory setting) disables hardware write protection. - Iso option is displayed in the Locking status parameter → Pmin 162.
+On the local display, the Bmin symbol disappears from in front of the parameters in the header of the operational display and in the navigation view.